squidarth/squidarth.github.io/_posts/2020-09-06-scala-mocks.md

 ### Using Reflection

 [Reflection](https://docs.scala-lang.org/overviews/reflection/overview.html) is a
-feature that allows you to inspect the types of objects.
-So in the case of a function that takes in a generic type `T`, with reflection, you could inspect the type of that object.
+feature that allows you to inspect the types of objects -- both at compile-time and runtime.
+So in the case of a function that takes in an object with generic type `T`, with reflection, you could inspect the *actual* type of that object.
+So for instance, if it a particular invocation `T` is `Int`, you could discover that using reflection.
 In addition to discovering the *type* of that object, you can find out other information, like what the `members` (methods and fields) of an object are.

-Now, as mentioned before, macro-expansion happens at *compile-time*.
-Reflection  can be used to inspect types at runtime when it used outside of the context of macros, and at compile-time when used in the context of macros.

-The way reflection works is that for functions where you want to be able to inspect a particular type, you add an implicit parameter, called "evidence", that lets the compiler know you'd like to operate on a type:
+The way reflection works is that for functions where you want to use reflection, you add an implicit parameter, called "evidence", that lets the compiler know you'd like to operate on a type:

 ```scala